pondurupurnachandrarao-cmd/CPP_Programs/README.md

 21. Write a C++ program to find the maximum and minimum digits of a given number.

 22. Write a C++ program to find and display all the factors of a given number.

+23. Write a C++ program to check whether a given number is a prime number or not.